coffeexcode/capstone/TESTING.md

 * With regards to the acceptance tests, comments have been placed within each test case detailing which requirement is being tested.

 ## ... (anything that has it's own tests)

+## EventManagement API
+This API uses NUnit for tests.
+Currently the tests are not run from CI.
+You must run `dotnet test` from the project directory.